bw-space/fast/packages/web-components/fast-foundation/src/anchored-region/anchored-region.spec.md

 ## Design

 ### Relative placement: 'Inset' vs 'Adjacent';
 By default the anchored region is positioned adjacent to the element it is anchored to, but if the "horizontal-inset" or "vertical-inset" attributes are set then the region will be 'inset' and overlap the anchor on that axis.
 Various combinations of these attributes can enable some commonly desired layouts.
-In the following images the menu would be conidered to be the *anchored region* and the "Select an option" button the anchor.
+In the following images the menu would be considered to be the *anchored region* and the "Select an option" button the anchor.

 | State | Image |
 | ----- | ----- |